bobbin-rs/bobbin-sdk/doc/Peripherals.md

 ### Periph Methods

 Each peripheral has several methods defined for each associated registers.
-The WwdgPeriph has these methods for the CFR register, which contains values of type `Cfr`:
+The WwdgPeriph has the following methods for the CFR register, which contains values of type `Cfr`:

 - `cfg(&self) -> Cfr` - reads the register value
 - `write_cfg(&self, value: Cfr) -> &Self` - writes the register value